 OHC is proud to be at the forefront in the use of immunotherapy, one of the newest approaches to treating cancer.
 Immunotherapy is a type of treatment that uses the body’s own immune system to fight cancer.
 The therapy mainly consists of stimulating the immune system to help it do its job more effectively.
 It can also involve adding things to your immune system, such as man-made proteins.

 One of the newest, most exciting immunotherapies is chimeric antigen receptor T-cell therapy (CAR-T), and the cancer experts at OHC are the only adult cancer doctors in the region to offer it to adults with blood cancers.
 CAR-T is a type of immunotherapy that stimulates the body’s immune system to fight cancer.
 It uses genetically engineered immune T-cells to recognize specific proteins on tumor cells.
-CAR-T has shown dramatic results, with many patients previously considered terminal now in remission with good quality of life demonstrated for up to five years.
+CAR-T has shown dramatic results in patients who had few options and little hope, and many are now in remission.

 Other biological therapies target cancer cells directly.
 They are referred to as targeted therapies.
-Targeted therapy is a cancer treatment that uses drugs, but is different from traditional chemotherapy, which also uses drugs to treat cancer.
+Targeted therapy is a cancer treatment that uses drugs, but is different from traditional chemotherapy, which is not specific to the cancer cells.

 Researchers have learned that specific gene changes take place in certain cancers.
-Targeted therapy works by targeting the specific genes changes.
-This is accomplished by developing drugs target the specific changes.
+Targeted therapy works by attacking those specific gene changes.
+This is accomplished by developing drugs that target the specific changes.
 These drugs work by:

 - Blocking or turning off signals that tell cancer cells to grow and divide

 - Keeping cells from living longer than normal